If you’ve cut the cord or are thinking about it to save money, you may be wondering how to watch your local channels without cable.

 If local news is what you’re seeking, many local stations offer live streams of their newscasts for free online.
 Some also have apps that you can access through streaming devices like Roku.

-To learn more, see our guide on How to Cut the Cord And Never Pay for Cable TV Again.
+To learn more, see my guide on How to Cut the Cord And Never Pay for Cable TV Again.